Alexander II of Russia: Liberation of Bulgaria

 For his social reforms in Russia and his role in the liberation of Bulgaria, Alexander II became known in Bulgaria as the "Tsar-Liberator of Russians and Bulgarians".
 A monument to Alexander II was erected in 1907 in Sofia in the "National Assembly" square, opposite to the Parliament building.
 The monument underwent a complete reconstruction in 2012, funded by the Sofia Municipality and some Russian foundations.
 The inscription on the monument reads in Old-Bulgarian style: "To the Tsar-Liberator from grateful Bulgaria".
 There is a museum dedicated to Alexander in the Bulgarian city of Pleven.

 Assassination attempts

 In April 1866, there was an attempt on the emperor's life in St. Petersburg by Dmitry Karakozov.
 To commemorate his narrow escape from death (which he himself referred to only as "the event of 4 April 1866"), a number of churches and chapels were built in many Russian cities.
 Viktor Hartmann, a Russian architect, even sketched a design of a monumental gate (which was never built) to commemorate the event.
-Modest Mussorgsky later wrote his Pictures at an Exhibition; the last movement of which, "The Great Gate of Kiev", is based on Hartmann's sketches.
+Modest Mussorgsky later wrote his piano suite Pictures at an Exhibition, the last movement of which, "The Great Gate of Kiev", is based on Hartmann's sketches.

-During the 1867 World Fair Polish immigrant Antoni Berezowski attacked the carriage containing Alexander, his two sons and Napoleon III.
-His self-modified, double-barreled pistol misfired and struck a horse of an escorting cavalryman.
+During the 1867 World's Fair in Paris, Polish immigrant Antoni Berezowski attacked the carriage containing Alexander, his two sons and Napoleon III.
+His self-modified double-barreled pistol misfired and struck the horse of an escorting cavalryman.

 On the morning of 20 April 1879, Alexander was briskly walking towards the Square of the Guards Staff and faced Alexander Soloviev, a 33-year-old former student.
 Having seen a menacing revolver in his hands, the Emperor fled in a zigzag pattern.
 Soloviev fired five times but missed; he was sentenced to death and hanged on 28 May.

 The student acted on his own, but other revolutionaries were keen to murder Alexander.
 In December 1879, the Narodnaya Volya (People's Will), a radical revolutionary group which hoped to ignite a social revolution, organised an explosion on the railway from Livadia to Moscow, but they missed the emperor's train.

-On the evening of 5 February 1880 Stephan Khalturin, also from Narodnaya Volya, set off a timed charge under the dining room of the Winter Palace, right in the resting room of the guards a story below, killing 11 people and wounding 30 others.
+On the evening of 5 February 1880, Stephan Khalturin, also from Narodnaya Volya, set off a timed charge under the dining room of the Winter Palace, right in the resting room of the guards a story below, killing 11 people and wounding 30 others.
 The New York Times (4 March 1880) reported "the dynamite used was enclosed in an iron box, and exploded by a system of clockwork used by the man Thomas in Bremen some years ago."
 However, dinner had been delayed by the late arrival of the tsar's nephew, the Prince of Bulgaria, so the tsar and his family were not in the dining room at the time of the explosion and were unharmed.